16 Mile Creek PA: Steelhead Fishing

 Timing the runs in the fall can reap big rewards with sometimes days with dozens of steelhead hooked.
 The best times to fish in the fall are 1 or 2 days after significant rains raise the water levels.
 This increased flow triggers the runs.

-Use big bright-colored baits in the dirtier water and as the river clears 2 or 3 days later go to more natural colors and smaller sizes.
+Use big bright-colored baits in the dirtier water, and as the river clears two or three days later, go to more natural colors and smaller sizes.

-One of the best things about fishing in the 16 Mile Creek is that it clears pretty quickly after the rains or a storm so when other nearby rivers are too muddy to fish, 16 Mile Creek steelhead fishing can be hot.
+One of the best things about fishing 16 Mile Creek is that it clears pretty quickly after the rains or a storm so when other nearby rivers are too muddy to fish, 16 Mile steelhead fishing can be hot.

 Steelheads are also present through the winter until springtime.
-Anglers are wise to plan a fishing trip at any time starting in late October all through to April but try to be on 16 Mile Creek one or two days after a rain for best success.
+Anglers are wise to plan a fishing trip at any time starting in late October through to April but try to be on the Creek one or two days after a rain for best success.

 Winter fish can be hit and miss.
 When temperatures are freezing in the winter, there may be some days when the fish are utterly inactive.
 They will not want to bite or move around, making it much harder to catch them, and early mornings are the worst time to fish at this time.

-Anglers will often do better on sunny days between 11 am and 2 pm when water temps are stable or at their warmest.
+Anglers often do better on sunny days between 11 a.m. and 2 p.m., when water temps are stable or at their warmest.
 This is particularly true on icy days in January and February.

-Guide Tip: The water treatment plant just upriver of the waterfalls dumps in warmer water and this can slow the freezing of the river and keep the Steelhead on 16 Mile Creek active when other creeks are frozen over.
+Guide Tip: The water treatment plant just upriver of the waterfalls dumps in warmer water, which can slow the river’s freezing and keep the Steelhead active when other creeks are frozen over.

 16 Mile Creek Spring Steelhead Fishing